 Sign up for our email newsletter to get our latest news in your inbox

-Explaining the decision to offer the star synonymous with war-time Britain the role of honorary ambassador, Air Vice-Marshal David Murray, chief executive, SSAFA said:
+Explaining the decision to offer the star the role of honorary ambassador, Air Vice-Marshal David Murray, chief executive, SSAFA said:

-Explaining why she accepted the role, Dame Vera explained:
+Explaining why she accepted the role, Dame Vera said: